 OBCM is governed by the board of directors of the 501(c)3 non-profit corporation, the Okoboji Bible Conference Ministries.
 Facilities and administrative support are shared with the Conference.

 Casandra joined the OBCM staff in 2016.
 She holds a degree in Practical Ministry and has traveled around the world doing missions.
-Her part time work as Administrative Associate includes organizing, coordinating and supporting publicity, housing, concessions and specified projects.
-She also provides service in our Housekeeping department throughout the year.
+Her part-time work as Administrative Associate includes organizing, coordinating and supporting publicity, housing, concessions and specified projects.
+She also provides service to our Housekeeping department throughout the year.
 She loves to spend time with her nephews and her backyard wildlife, feeding the birds and squirrels every morning.

 Board of Directors

 Dean and Professor of Law,

 Retired School Administrator

 Long Lake, Minnesota